ankurpandey27/saharsh-cases-problem/README.md

 Pseudo:-

-  run cron job at 10am  and 5pm
+  1:- run cron job at 10am  and 5pm

-  Fetch and parse CSV data from the URL
+  2:- Fetch and parse CSV data from the URL

-  Note: the CSV data would be fetched and parsed in chunks to handle large files efficiently. const csvData = await this.csvParserUtil.fetchAndParseCSV(url);
+  Note: the CSV data would be fetched and parsed in chunks
+        to handle large files efficiently.

+  3:-const csvData = await this.csvParserUtil.fetchAndParseCSV(url);

-  await this.casesService.saveCases(csvData);
+  4:-await this.casesService.saveCases(csvData);

-  Once the data is saved, you can perform additional operations or update the database with aggregated data based on the provided filters.
+  5:- Once the data is saved, you can perform additional operations or update the database
+      with aggregated data based on the provided filters.

-  Example:
+  6:- Example:
       const startDate = new Date('2022-01-01');
       const endDate = new Date('2022-12-31');
       const aggregatedData = await this.casesService.getAggregatedCasesByCity(startDate, endDate);
       console.log('Aggregated data:', aggregatedData);

 <p align="center">